Christianity in New Zealand: History

-The first Christian service conducted in New Zealand waters was probably to be carried out by Father Paul-Antoine Léonard de Villefeix, the Dominican chaplain on the ship Saint Jean Baptiste commanded by the French navigator and explorer Jean-François-Marie de Surville.
+The first Christian service conducted in New Zealand waters was most likely carried out by Father Paul-Antoine Léonard de Villefeix, the Dominican chaplain on the ship Saint Jean Baptiste commanded by the French navigator and explorer Jean-François-Marie de Surville.
 Villefeix was the first Christian minister to set foot in New Zealand, and probably said Mass on board the ship near Whatuwhiwhi in Doubtless Bay on Christmas Day in 1769.
 He is reported to have also led prayers for the sick the previous day and to have conducted Christian burials.

 New Zealand's religious history after the arrival of Europeans saw substantial missionary activity, with Māori generally converting to Christianity voluntarily (compare forced conversions elsewhere in the world).
 The Anglican Church Missionary Society (CMS) sent missionaries to settle in New Zealand.
 Samuel Marsden of the Church Missionary Society (chaplain in New South Wales) officiated at its first service on Christmas Day in 1814, at Oihi Bay, a small cove in Rangihoua Bay in the Bay of Islands, at the invitation of chiefs Te Pahi and Ruatara, considered to have been the first preaching of the gospel in New Zealand.
 The CMS founded its first mission at Rangihoua Bay in the Bay of Islands in 1814 and over the next decade established farms and schools in the area.
 In June 1823 Wesleydale, the first Wesleyan Methodist mission in New Zealand, was established at Kaeo, near Whangaroa Harbour.

 The first book published in the Māori language was A Korao no New Zealand; or, the New Zealander's First Book, published by CMS missioner Thomas Kendall in 1815.
 In 1817 Tītore and Tui (also known as Tuhi or Tupaea (1797?–1824)) sailed to England.
 They visited Professor Samuel Lee at Cambridge University and assisted him in the preparation of a grammar and vocabulary of Māori.
 Kendall travelled to London in 1820 with Hongi Hika and Waikato (a lower ranking Ngāpuhi chief) during which time work was done with Professor Samuel Lee, which resulted in the First Grammar and Vocabulary of the New Zealand Language (1820).

 Henry Williams was the leader of the CMS mission in New Zealand in the first half of the 19th century.

 In 1823, Rev Henry Williams became the leader of the CMS mission in New Zealand.
 He settled at Paihia, across the bay from Kororāreka (nowadays Russell); then described as "the hell-hole of the South Pacific" because of the abuse of alcohol and prostitution that was the consequence of the sealing ships and whaling ships that visited Kororāreka.
 Williams concentrated on the salvation of souls.
 The first baptism occurred in 1825, although it was another 5 years before the second baptism.
 Schools were established, which addressed religious instruction, reading and writing and practical skills.
 Williams also stopped the CMS trading muskets for food.
 Māori eventually came to see that the ban on muskets was the only way to bring an end to the tribal wars.